The Springboro Cemetery Association was established in 1865, when the association purchased a 2-1/2 acre parcel from the Associates Reformed Church

 The Springboro Universalist Cemetery, Springboro, Clearcreek Twp, Warren Co, Ohio

-Works needs to be done.
+Works needs to be done, Summer 2013.
 Let us know if you or your group is interested in helping out.
-We especially need

-people with an artistic touch to mortar the cracks still remaining after the stones are epoxied together.
+We especially need people with an artistic touch to color the mortar and then mortar the cracks still remaining after the stones are epoxied together.

-Over two hundred people have attended clinics presented by the genealogical society, where detailed
+Over two hundred people have attended these clinics. where detailed and proper

 resurrected, correctly.
-Many more are in need of attention.
+More are in need of attention.